ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   └───types           # Type declaration files (d.ts) for Typescript
   ```

-  But it's more than just a way of ordering your files...
+  It is more than just a way of ordering javascript files...

 <a name="architecture"></a>

 # 3 Layer architecture 🥪

-  The idea is to use the **principle of separation of concerns** to move away from the business logic from the API Routes.
+  The idea is to use the **principle of separation of concerns** to move away the business logic from the API Routes.

   ![3 layer pattern](/img/nodejs-project-structure/server_layers.png)

-  Someday, you will want to use your business logic on a CLI tool, or not going far, in a recurring task, and make an API call from the node.js server to itself it's not a good idea...
+  Because someday, you will want to use your business logic on a CLI tool, or not going far, in a recurring task.

+  And make an API call from the node.js server to itself it's not a good idea...

   ![3 layer pattern for node.js REST API](/img/nodejs-project-structure/server_layers_2.png)